Adapting Contactless Check-In Solutions for Safe Reopening of Hotels Post-COVID

-#3 Receive valuable customer feedback using contactless solutions
+#3 Contactless solutions to receive valuable customer feedback

 Customer feedback is valuable to hotels, just like any other customer-centric business to expand and modify their offerings.

 Customer feedback is typically taken using a physical paper form.
 But however, research clearly states that the virus can be spread via contaminated surfaces.
-QR Codes and NFC tags are contactless technologies that can be used with ease to collect valuable customer feedback.
+QR Codes and NFC tags are contactless technologies that can be used with ease to collect valuable feedback from guests.

 A QR Code powered feedback form can be later used to modify services, enhance levels of cleanliness and hygiene protocols, or even learn about the guests’ preferences.